probablyvivek/India-Briefs/index.md

 nav_order: 1
 ---

-# 🇮🇳 India Briefs

 No spin.
 No bias.
 Just official summaries from the Ministry of External Affairs (MEA) and Ministry of Defence (MOD).
 If you are trying to stay informed without losing your sanity, start here.

 ---